whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 I grew up learning to give thanks to God by closing my eyes and ignoring my surroundings to focus on the prayer.
 I prayed by thinking thoughts in my head, directed to my idea of God.
 And I thanked my mental idea of God for all the good things in life.

 Instead of closing my senses and thinking a prayer to my idea of God, I practiced keeping all my senses wide open and giving thanks to all the beings directly for their gifts.
-Instead of just having the feeling of gratitude or giving thanks vaguely, I practiced noticing the practical ways each being helped me or contributed to the web of life all around -- by teaching me something, feeding me or other animals, shading the soil so it would stay moist, and more.
+Instead of just having the feeling of gratitude or giving thanks vaguely, I practiced noticing the practical ways each being helped me or contributed to the web of life all around, such as by teaching me something, feeding me or other animals, or shading the soil so it would stay moist.
 Paying attention and noticing all the gifts I received was the path to cultivating _a practical, aware gratitude_ for the gifts of life.

 Once I started seeing nonhumans as teachers and feeling grateful for them, I started learning lessons too.
 I'll never forget my first clear lesson from a nonhuman, a hunting lesson from red-shouldered hawks.
 I was walking through a forest and observed a single hawk flying and screeching overhead.
 Red-shouldered hawks hunt small animals like mice and shrews, so they would be acutely aware of the predator flying above.
 I assumed the hawk wasn't interested in hunting, since otherwise, why make so much noise?